Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 At Iwaso, you will find that you can spend a relaxing and leisurely time at the following points.

-Relaxation♪ Surrounded by nature, hot springs in secluded rooms with glimpses of artisanal craftsmanship.
+Relaxing♪ Surrounded by nature, secluded rooms with glimpses of master craftsmanship, and hot springs.
 Low burden access

-Our warm and attentive hospitality has received many compliments from our guests.
+Dusty♪ Our warm and attentive hospitality has been praised by our guests.

 Please feel free to contact Mr. Iwaso for inquiries about lodging, etc.Â